Arrie037/arrie037.github.io/_posts/2025-12-31-new-year-eve-reflections-and-outlook.md

 **I severed ties with Camus and adopted Kafka as my spiritual teacher.**

 Yet, fortunately, within this labyrinthine castle, I managed to find a few climbing holds—small, but enough to grip.
+This year I unlocked a new sport: climbing, and discovered that I am afraid of heights.
+My favorite part of climbing is bouldering—no protection, just gripping holds to climb up to a height of about four meters.
+This sport is dangerous, but I love it very much.

+Every time I stop at a hold, my arm muscles nearly cramping, my legs going weak as I look down, I can only cling as tightly as possible to the one hold I have left.
+It makes me feel like Sisyphus.

+This year, some people described me as lacking sharpness—always picking options instead of truly doing something.
+I think they’re right.
+Bouldering reflects my personality: when I get stuck on a hold, I dare not try; I often climb back down sheepishly, only to realize I still had strength left.

+But once I learn the proper way to fall, I hope I’ll be able to leap boldly,and catch the top.

-I discovered a new sport.
+In a nutshell,this year I discovered a new sport.
 I joined a research group and began my first-ever research project.
 I’m trying to make up for the wasteland of the past year.
 And I wonder: if I first strengthen my inner world—if I let it grow rich and resilient—then return to exploring the world… might that be better?